project8/scarab/documentation/authentication.rst

 2. Authentication file
 3. Environment variables

-Default values are given in the design.
+Default values are given in the specification.
 As shown above, each item has a default, which is required.

 Authentication files are data files (typically JSON or YAML) that specify one or more groups of authentication information.
 If the above `database` example were provided in a YAML authentication file,